danielfrg/danielfrg.com/content/pages/about.md

 In an attempt to record his learning (and fulfill his frustrated dream of becoming a blogger) he started this blog.

-Hi is a dog lover, book reader, TV Series fanatic and amateur gamer.
+He is a dog lover, book reader, TV Series fanatic and amateur gamer.
 Very passionate about new technologies and always wanting to learn something new.